 - It may be that your counsellor offers you a follow-on appointment which you can schedule in for some time in the future (any time from a week to a term) where you can meet up with the same counsellor.

 - Some people may benefit from a course of counselling sessions.
-Your counsellor may offer you a series of appointments or book them with you as you go on.
+Your counsellor may offer you a series of appointments booked with you as you go on.

 How can I meet with a counsellor?